imtanusreesaha/Precise_weather/README.md

-# Precise Weather
+## Precise Weather
-# Built by Team CODE MAVERICK 🚀 for the Microsoft Hackathon
+# Built by Team Code Maverick 🚀 for the Microsoft Hackathon

 # 🌦️ Precise Weather Forecasting Tool